Exhibition Launch: Friday 20th June 2025 5pm – 8pm

 Gallery opening times - 11am - 1pm & 1.30pm - 4pm Wednesday to Saturday

-Browne works within an experimental publishing practice that aims to develop artistic, collective and critical approaches to technology.
-His practice is based around nurturing convivial conditions for working and learning together through using whatever means is available, yet with a preference for free/libre open-source software (F/LOSS).
-His research and experimental publishing projects produce outcomes such as drawing, workshops, work sessions, meetups, graphic diagrams, plastic diagrams, digital tools, archives, libraries and knowledge-sharing systems and print and web publications. a workshop for everyday technology at Leitrim Sculpture Centre is an artistic research project that brings together particular understandings of tools and everyday technology.
-The project unfolds through many local conversations and meetings to discuss technology, experiments with so called 'low' technologies and hands-on practical experience with tools in workshops.
+Simon Browne works within an experimental publishing practice that aims to develop artistic, collective and critical approaches to technology.
+This work is based around nurturing convivial conditions for working and learning together and publishing through using whatever means is available, yet with a preference for free/libre open-source software (F/LOSS).
+Bowne's artistic research and experimental publishing projects invariably produce outcomes such as drawings, workshops, work sessions, meetups, graphic diagrams, plastic diagrams, digital tools, archives, libraries and knowledge-sharing systems and print and web publications.
+Accompanying this, he organises moments to introduce experimental digital tools for design and publishing.

 Simon Browne